 Transfer Credit for Current Students

 Credit for work completed elsewhere while a student is enrolled at Mills is subject to approval by the College.
-Students are encouraged to submit a Transfer Credit Verification form (available online and in the M Center) to the M Center prior to enrolling in the course.
+Students are encouraged to submit a Transfer Credit Verification form (available online) to the Office of the Registrar prior to enrolling in the course.
 The verification includes whether or not the course(s) will transfer and the equivalent amount of Mills credit that will be earned.
 Students who plan to take courses outside of Mills, not through cross-registration, during a regular term of enrollment at Mills (referred to as concurrent enrollment) must petition the Academic Standing Committee (ASC).
 (See Transfer Credit for Concurrent Enrollment.)
-Students who plan to take courses elsewhere during the summer need not petition the ASC but are encouraged to submit a Transfer Credit Verification form to the M Center prior to enrolling in the course.
+Students who plan to take courses elsewhere during the summer need not petition the ASC but are encouraged to submit a Transfer Credit Verification form to the Office of the Registrar prior to enrolling in the course.

-The student must provide the M Center with an official transcript from the outside institution immediately upon completing any course to be evaluated for transfer credit.
+The student must provide the Office of the Registrar with an official transcript from the outside institution immediately upon completing any course to be evaluated for transfer credit.
 Transcripts will be accepted only until the end of the term immediately following the term in which the work was completed.
 The same transfer equivalencies apply to these credits as to any transfer credit, and these credits are included in the transfer limits stated above.